Owe Taxes? Can't Pay Your Tax Debt?

 - Sell assets (vehicle, real estate, etc.)

-How to Avoid Owing Taxes
+How Can I Avoid Owing Taxes in the Future?

 The best way to avoid owing taxes when you file your tax return is to carefully manage your income tax withholding or estimated tax payments throughout the year.
 Here are some steps you can take: